 - PBS, which provides more than 1,200 hours a year of children's, primetime, educational, and cultural programming from which its member stations can choose.
-This includes programming produced by stations such as WGBH, WETA, and WNET.
+This includes programming produced by stations such as GBH, WETA, and the WNET Group.

 - American Public Television, which acquires programs that may be purchased by stations on a title-by-title basis.
 APT also maintains the largest source of free programming available to U.S. public television stations.

 - The Independent Television Service (ITVS), which funds, distributes and promotes independently produced television programs.

 - The National Educational Telecommunications Association (NETA), which annually distributes about 2,000 hours of programming produced by public television stations, other entities and independent producers via satellite to stations nationwide.

 Public radio stations also get their programming from a wide variety of sources:

 - On average, each station produces nearly 40% of its own programming.

 - Nearly a quarter is from NPR, including news and information, cultural and entertainment programming.